cfl-minds/gnn_laminar_flow/README.md

 ## Training the model

 To train a model, first install the required packages in a dedicated virtual environment, then run `python3 training.py`.
 Network hyper-parameters can be configured in `params.py`, while the architecture is described in `network_utils.py`.
+Below is a result sample from the article.

 ![cylinder](./images/cylinder.png)